Characteristic classes of flags of foliations and Lie algebra cohomology: Introduction

-\end{enumerate} The corresponding infinite-dimensional Lie algebra in first example is known to coincide with $W({n-d,d})$.
+\end{enumerate} The corresponding infinite-dimensional Lie algebra in the first example is known to coincide with $W({d,n-d})$.
 In the second example one has to compute the cohomology of the Lie algebra $W(n_1,\ldots,n_k)$, where $(n_1,\ldots,n_k)$ is the collection of codimensions.
-All these cohomology problems are covered in this note.
+Thus, the cohomological computations we made lead to a description of characteristic classes of flags of foliations.